 Former middle school science teacher and long-time tutor.

-Northeastern university school of law - PhD, Law
+Graduate Degree: Northeastern university school of law - PHD, Law

 What is your teaching philosophy?

 I like to help students find ways to build skills and knowledge, while also increasing independence and confidence.

 What might you do in a typical first session with a student?

 Get to know him/her and find out what their current knowledge and skills are.

 How can you help a student become an independent learner?

 By teaching and modeling strategies that are universal across all subjects, such as organization and study methods.